johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 // Address at index 4 - UI9UUGM9QZGNSNCCIGUDQOMGRRZT9CNJXUORVNCVNBJLU9KYAYWNUQWLBLKKOXHCSHPXKOEVPAPFINAD9VUOPXREO9
 ```
 * Be very careful not to change the seed or any of the addresses or you will loose your IOTAs.
-* You did back up this file - right?
+* You did back up these files - right?

 #### Make A Signed Transaction Bundle